jacobmaniscalco/goprobe/README.md

     Identify insecure key exchange processes and other common vulnerabilities in BLE implementations.

 ## Getting Started
 Instructions on how to install the tool will be added soon.
-In addition, a Dockerfile will be added with the necessary software to test the tool and run the tool.
+In addition, a Dockerfile will be added with the necessary software to test and run the tool.

 ## License